BrianStritch/Brian-Stritch-p3-battleship-game/README.md

   2. Gitpod
     * Platform used to develop and test site.
   3. Github
-    * Platform used to host repository and deployed site.
+    * Platform used to host the repository.
-  4. Google Fonts
+  4. Heroku
-    * Used for text choice for the game.
-  5. Font Awesome
-    * Used for social media Icons in the footer
-  6. Microsoft Powerpoint
-    * Used to design a visual version of the game in order to quicky establish the layout and styling of the game.
+    * This was used to deploy the live terminal version of the game.
+  5. Google Sheets
+    * This was used to retain the username and scores for the high scores displayed at the end game screen.

 ### __Existing Features__
+  - The game has three levels of difficulty
+  - The game has the functionality to randomly place ships on the horizontal or vertical axis.
+  - The game has the functionality to record high scores and add the user to the leaderboard should they be applicable.

 #### __Social Media__